-When towing, position the underlift boom as close to horizontal as possible for improved towing turning radius and maneuvering.
+When towing, position the underlift boom as close to horizontal possible for as improved towing turning radius and maneuvering.
 This will also prolong the life of your underlift and pivot pin.

 It is possible to set the rear of a front lifted vehicle completely onto the ground, causing damage.
 Take irregular road surfaces into consideration.